RTradeLtd/mining-bootstrap/README.md

 Contains ansible playbooks useful for automating common mining farm tasks.

+* `miner_update.yml` is used to perform routine update tasks against miners
 * `miner_watcher.yml` is used to copy our miner service watcher to our hosts
 * `resolve.yml` is used to overwrite the systems `/etc/resolve.conf` file